Scott-Borecki/whether-sweater-api/README.md

 [![Stargazers][stars-badge]][stars-url]
 [![Issues][issues-badge]][issues-url]

 Whether, Sweater?
-API is the back-end of the Sweater Weather web app, which helps users plan road trips by showing the weather forecast at the destination city based on their estimated arrival time.
+API is the back-end architecture of Sweater Weather.
+Sweater Weather is a web application that allows users to check the weather forecast at their destination city.
 The front-end app communicates with this back-end app through an API, which in turn consumes four third-party APIs.
+The APIs interact to build a response to the request.

 ## Table of Contents